luzap/sprecal/README.md

 ## Cosmetic issues
 - [ ] Change usage of default window icon
 - [ ] Incorrect dialogue titles
+- [ ] Disable editing in the QTableWidget

 ## Licensing
 Due to the usage of PyQt, Sprecal is licensed under the GNU GPL 3.0.